 We’re very happy to be working with Sandy, not just because of her vast experience working for the Metropolitan Police and the Northamptonshire force, but also because she brings a female perspective to our work in the field of licensing.

-“I served for 24 years within The Metropolitan Police and have a background in various roles, including investigating domestic violence, sexual offences, hate crime and being responsible for protecting the most vulnerable of victims”
+“I served for 24 years within The Metropolitan Police and have a background in various roles, including investigating domestic violence, sexual offences, hate crime and being responsible for protecting the most vulnerable of victims,” says Sandy

-Sandy also wrote and implemented crime scene preservation and use of force training guidelines for Westminster’s businesses, has conducted trained at numerous venues and for hundreds of staff including the security teams for the Marriott hotel chain and the relevant staff at most of the central London late night venues including all of Novus Leisure and the Heaven group.
+Sandy also wrote and implemented crime scene preservation and use of force training guidelines for Westminster’s businesses and has conducted training at numerous venues and for hundreds of staff – including the security teams for the Marriott hotel chain and the relevant staff at most of the central London late night venues, including all of Novus Leisure and the Heaven group.
 West End casino staff training also came under her remit.

 Sandy switched from London to Northamptonshire in 2018 and for the last four years has been licensing officer responsible for more than 2,000 licenced premises in the west of the county – including Northampton itself and all licensed premises within the Silverstone Race Circuit.